riganti/dotvvm-docs/Controls/bootstrap5/Button/sample4/sample.md

-## Sample 4: Block Buttons
+## Sample 5: FontType

-To make the button behave like a block element, use the `IsBlockButton` property.
+The `FontType` property specifies the color of the text inside of the button (using standard Bootstrap classes).